Catalans declare independence from Spain

 The Catalan government said that of the 43% of potential voters who took part in the referendum, 90% were in favour of independence.
 But Spain's Constitutional Court had ruled the vote illegal.

+The debate came after Catalan President Carles Puigdemont on Thursday opted against declaring independence or calling early elections, instead calling on MPs to decide.

-In all, the motion declaring independence was approved with 70 in favour, 10 against and two abstentions in the 135-seat chamber.
+A motion declaring independence was approved with 70 in favour, 10 against, and two abstentions in the 135-seat chamber.

+The measure calls for the transfer of legal powers from Spain to an independent Catalonia.

+But the Spanish Constitutional Court is likely to declare it illegal, and few in the international community will recognise Catalan statehood.

 Immediately afterwards, Mr Rajoy called for all Spaniards to remain calm, promising to "restore legality" to Catalonia.

-Spain's Senate is still to vote on whether for the first time to enact Article 155 of the Spanish constitution, which empowers the government to take "all measures necessary to compel" a region in case of a crisis.
+Mr Rajoy is now expected to hold a cabinet meeting and decide what measures to take.

-It would enable Madrid to fire Catalan leaders, and take control of the region's finances, police and public media.
+It could include the firing of Catalan leaders, and the Spanish government taking control of the region's finances, police and publicly owned media.